pkgcloud/pkgcloud/docs/providers/openstack/network.md

 **Subnets**

 #### client.getSubnets(callback)
-Lists all subnets that are available to use on your Openstack account
+Lists all subnets that are available to use on your OpenStack account

 Callback returns `f(err, subnets)` where `subnets` is an `Array`